Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 ## Zero Click

-Pegasus has evolved to the point where it no longer needs any direct interaction from the targeted user, to deploy its spyware.
-This is called a Zero Click Exploit.
-I'm unaware of "technically speaking" how the Israeli company NSO Group, leverages an attack vectors with zero user interaction.

 **Capability Evoultion**

 Pegasus initially employed a combination of three separate vulnerabilities in iOS, collectively termed "Trident."
 This chain of vulnerabilities allowed the attacker to jailbreak the device and install the spyware.
+Pegasus has evolved to the point where it no longer needs any direct interaction from the targeted user, to deploy its spyware.
+This magical technique is called a Zero Click Exploit.
+I'm unaware of "technically speaking" how the Israeli company NSO Group, leverages an attack vector with zero user interaction to embed it's spyware.

-In 2019, it was reported that Pegasus sucessfully used a zero-click attacks via WhatsApp.
-The attackers could call a target's phone through WhatsApp and, even if the call was not answered, exploit the vulnerability and to install the spyware.
-In 2021, it was reported Pegasus sucessfully zero-click exploited iphone users by using only their phone number.
+However, in 2019, it was reported that sucessful zero-click attacks via WhatsApp where the attackers call a target's phone through WhatsApp and, even if the call was not answered, the spyware was installed.
+Pegasus sucessfully zero-click exploited iphone users with via their phone number.

-**If the NSO Group or their customer wants to access your IOS device they can.**
+**When the NSO Group or their customers wants to access your device they can.**